agalunstop/Errored_Repo/65nm_hspice_scripts/README.txt

 You need to have the spice library file “CORE65GPSVT_all_vdd_gnd_WL_ad.sp” one level up from your scripts folder, to generate the glitch library.
+This library file is a modified version of /home/projects1/ST_Models/cmos065_534/CORE65GPSVT_5.1/physical/CORE65GPSVT.spi

 ---------pnr script simulation steps---------